AntonTreuenfels/HXA-Cross-Assembler-1.000/README.md

 Currently Supported Operating Systems:

-    any that can run Python 3.11.4
+    any that can run Python 3.11.4 or higher